 - 2.2.2.
-The UK government is committed to tackling climate change "as one of the most serious risks we face4". - 2.2.2.2.3.
+The UK government is committed to tackling climate change "as one of the most serious risks we face4". - 2.2.3.
 Taking account of international agreements set out in appendix 1, Climate Change policy is integral to the NPPF: - Paragraph 7 emphasises the importance of planning in helping to address climate change as part of delivering sustainable development; - Paragraph 94 states: "Local planning authorities should adopt proactive strategies to mitigate and adapt to climate change...". - Paragraph 95 states: "to support the move to a low carbon future, local planning authorities should plan for new development in locations and ways which reduce greenhouse gas emissions..." - Paragraph 97 states: "To help increase the use and supply of renewable and low carbon energy, local planning authorities should... have a positive strategy to promote energy from renewable and low carbon sources...". - The NPPF also states that inappropriate development in areas at risk of flooding should be avoided by directing development away from areas at highest risk, but where development is necessary, making it safe without increasing flood risk elsewhere (paragraph 100). - 2.2.4.
 The Planning Act 2008 requires that "Development plan documents must (taken as a whole) include policies designed to secure that the development and use of land in the local planning authorities area contribute to the mitigation of, and adaption to, climate change.
 The footnote to paragraph 94 of the NPPF refers to the Climate Change Act 2008.
 This establishes a legally binding climate change target to reduce the UK's greenhouse gas emissions by at least 80% (from a 1990 baseline) by 2050.
-This includes, at section 5 (1) (a) achieving an interim To ensure that regular progress is made towards this long-term target, the Act also establishes a system of five yearly carbon budgets.
-The first five budgets, leading to 2032, have nor been set in law.
-The UK is currently in the second carbon budget period (2013-2017) where a target of 29% reduction below
+To ensure that regular progress is made towards this long-term target, the Act also establishes a system of five yearly carbon budgets.
+The first five budgets, leading to 2032, have now been set in law.
+The UK is currently in the second carbon budget period (2013-2017) where a target of 29% reduction below 1990 levels was set.
+The third carbon budget requires a 34% reduction by 2020, the fourth a 50% reduction by 2025 and the fifth a 57% reduction by 2030.
+The Carbon Plan, published by the Department of Energy and Climate Change in December 2011, sets out how the Government aims to achieve these reductions.